EdwinChang24/resume/resume.typ

 #activity(title: [Google], subtitle: [Associate Software Developer Intern], date: [June --- September 2025])

-- Developed a page for loyalty program members in Google Play Store for Android, enhancing UX for over 2.5 billion monthly active users.
+- Developed the reward center page for loyalty program members in Google Play Store for Android, enhancing UX for over 2.5 billion monthly active users.
 - Worked extensively across Play's full stack, in both Java and Kotlin, to implement content loading, filtering, and sorting in a high-traffic environment.
+- Designed and implemented a new UI element across the full stack for the loyalty program's upcoming event page.
+- Created a design document comparing implementation options for a complex upcoming feature requiring unconventional technology.

 #activity(
   title: link("https://shengji.edwinchang.dev/")[升级 (_sheng ji_) Display],